DarioB92/sunbell_rf/README.md

 2) Will it work on my curtrains?
 Yes, push both buttons on the reciever and send a command for the choosen channel.
 N.B. this will exclude your remote
 3) But I want to use my remote!!!
 Ok, you can, sample your remote.
 You can convert .csv file to arduino code importing it in excelmodule.xlsx

+### Possible improvements
+1) Decode
+2) Using the same lenght delay instead of sampled signal (ex.
+450us instead of 438us and 440us and...)

   To Radaelli, I'm really impressed, the quality of the PCB it's astonishing!